faizancodes/Automated-Fundamental-Analysis/README.md

-# StockRatings
+# Fundamental Analysis via Python

-Python program that rates stocks out of 100 based on valuation, profitability, growth, and price performance metrics, relative to sector.
-The program outputs an excel file which can be used for further analysis.
+This python program rates stocks out of 100 based on valuation, profitability, growth, and price performance metrics, relative to sector.
+View files `S&P500StockRatings.csv` and `MidCap+2BStockRatings` as example of outputs